Cape Route: History

 Scholars of classical antiquity disagreed whether the Atlantic was connected to the Indian Ocean.
 There are anecdotes about circumnavigation of Africa in ancient times; according to Herodotus, a Phoenician expedition commissioned by Egyptian king Necho II completed a voyage from the Red Sea to the Nile delta around 600 BC.
 Eudoxus of Cyzicus explored the West African coast, but was forced to return.
-Ptolemy's world map, on which the geographic knowledge of medieval Europe was founded, displays the oceans as separated from each other.
+Ptolemy's world map, on which the geographic knowledge of medieval Europe was founded, displays the oceans as separated from each other, with Ptolemy conjecturing on the existence of a land bridge between Africa and India.

 Discovery

 In the late Middle Ages, the spice trade from India and the Silk Road from China were of economic importance, but the 1453 fall of Constantinople disrupted trade, and gave the Europeans incentives to find a sea route.
 Portuguese explorer Diogo Cão explored the African coast south to present-day Namibia, and Bartolomeu Dias found the Cape of Good Hope in 1488.
 Vasco da Gama headed an expedition which led to the Portuguese discovery of the sea route to India in 1498, and a series of expeditions known as the Carreira da Índia.
 Since then, the Cape Route has been in use.

-Christopher Columbus sought to find a westward sea route to India, but instead found the way to the Americas.
+Christopher Columbus sought to find a westward sea route to the Indian subcontinent, but instead found the way to the Americas.
 These expeditions marked the beginning of the Age of Discovery, in which European explorers charted the world's oceans.